Haydar-Khana: Notable landmarks

+Religious landmarks

-Al-Aqoli Mosque
+Al-Aquli Mosque

-Al-Aqoli Mosque (جامع العاقولي) is one of the oldest mosques in Baghdad and was built in 1327.
-The mosque is characterized by several domes connected to each other, and the domes rest on four columns of brown alabaster, in addition to the domes resting on the surrounding walls.
+Al-Aquli Mosque (جامع العاقولي) is one of the oldest mosques in Baghdad and was built in 1327.
+The mosque is characterized by several domes connected, and the domes rest on four columns of brown alabaster, in addition to the domes resting on the surrounding walls.

 Haydar-Khana Mosque

 Haydar-Khana Mosque (جامع الحيدر خانة) is the most well-known landmark in the locality.
-The mosque represents a great historical and revolutionary symbol for Iraqis as it enjoyed the gathering of many demonstrations against British forces.
-The mosque includes a number of Madrasa for teaching Islamic sciences, and a library containing works by the most prominent scholars of the country.
+The mosque represents a great historical and revolutionary symbol for Iraqis, as it hosted many demonstrations against British forces.
+The mosque includes a Madrasa for teaching Islamic sciences and a library containing works by the country's most prominent scholars.
 Due to its age, it was also a tourist attraction.

+Hussein Pasha Mosque

+Built in 1673 by Hussein Pasha al-Silahdar, the mosque is located in the quarter.

+Shrine of Ahmad ibn Hanbal

+The shrine of Ahmad ibn Hanbal, founder of the Hanbali school of thought, is located in the quarter inside the Arif Agha Mosque.

+Notable houses

+Home of Ahmed Pasha al-Bazarkan

+The Shamash School, 2 January 1950.

+Located opposite the Haydar-Khana Mosque, 1690 to 1693 Ottoman viceroy of Baghdad, Ahmed Pasha al-Bazarkan, owned a house in the quarter.
+The house was converted, after its heirs sold it following World War I, into the Shamash School and then the Iranian school before it was abandoned.

 Home of Nazem al-Ghazali

-One of the most well-known areas of the locality among its locals is the home of artist Nazam al-Ghazali.
+One of the most well-known areas of the locality among its locals is the home of artist Nazem al-Ghazali.